mrakgr/Trading-Journal/journal_2025.md

 There is no need to attach my hope and ego to it.

 The poker agents on which I am working on is what I have true control over.

+7:40pm.
+Despite how I described it, I really like how Mike was 'burn the bridges'.
+Assuming you do actually have the starting capital, that's how a real man would do it.

+I really liked the book, I should read his other one too.